-Can coffee go bad?
-Unfortunately, yes—and quickly.
 While green (unroasted) beans can last for months, the clock starts ticking the minute the roaster finishes its work.
-Learn how to buy, brew and store coffee beans for peak flavor.
+Learn how to buy fresh coffee beans, how long coffee beans last and more.

 Here's how to ensure you're buying truly fresh coffee beans:

 - Buy Coffee from Bean Box: Enough said!
 We’re dedicated to delivering you the best quality beans, roasted to order and shipped fast.
 Peak freshness and flavor: we guarantee it.

 - Go Directly to the Source: If you don’t buy it from us, buy it directly from the roaster.
 Coffee stocked through other middlemen, either online or on grocery store shelves, can sit for days, weeks, even months before you get it into your kitchen.
 This is why many artisan roasters won’t work with other coffee companies, or sell their beans through stores other than their own cafes.